-A few people attempt it every year.
-I don’t know how many succeed … but for us there are enough documented cases of people disappearing permanently to discourage any notions of our trying it ourselves.
+A few optimistic people brave the risks and attempt it every year.
+I don’t know how many succeed … but we think that there are enough documented cases of people disappearing permanently to discourage any notions of our trying it ourselves.

-Besides, we have an aversion to bugs and prefer to sleep in real beds.
+Life is precious.
+Besides, we have an aversion to bug bites and prefer to sleep in real beds.

-The highlight of our tour experience was a 7-kilometer hike through virgin rainforest, escorted by a knowledgeable and talkative local guide.
 But that one burning question wouldn’t leave me in peace.
-Finally, wanting to get the scoop from someone with firsthand knowledge, I asked him if people can hike through the Gap all the way to Colombia.
+I just had to get the scoop from someone with firsthand knowledge, so I asked our chatty guide if people ever hike through the Gap all the way to Colombia.

 - Hire a local guide who knows the area

-Crossing the Darien Gap starts with a drive to Yaviza, the town at the Panama end of the Pan-American Highway.
+Crossing the Darién Gap starts with a drive to Yaviza.
+This town is at the Panama end of the Pan-American Highway.

-Expect to be stopped by the police repeatedly.
-At each stop you will need to provide your name and a copy of your passport.
+During this part of the trip, you should expect to be stopped by the police repeatedly.
+At each stop, you’ll need to provide your name and a copy of your passport.

-Once in Yaviza, spend a half day hiking to a river.
+Once in Yaviza, you’ll spend a half day hiking to a river.

-Then spend the next day navigating rivers in a rustic boat.
+The next day, you’ll be navigating rivers in a rustic boat.

-At which point your guide will bid you goodbye and quietly return to Panama the way he came.
+The day after that involves more hiking to the Panama-Colombia border.
+That’s when your guide will bid you goodbye and quietly return the way he came.

-Oh, by the way, now that you’ve entered the country, you still have to get your passport stamped.
+Oh, and by the way.
+Now that you’ve entered the country, you’ll need to figure out how to get your passport stamped.